Tyler Loveless

 Developmental Editing

 Looking for thorough, in-depth feedback?
-I’ll evaluate the foundations of your text—including argument, structure, and coherence—and provide detailed editorial recommendations designed to guide substantial revisions.
+I’ll assess the foundations of your text—argument, organization, narrative, structure, pacing—and provide detailed editorial recommendations to guide substantial revisions.

 Line Editing

 Is your manuscript in need of a tune-up?
-Send me your latest draft, and I’ll provide detailed comments on paragraph and sentence structure, clarity, concision, organization, and word choice, all while making sure your manuscript reads as smoothly as possible.
+I’ll provide detailed edits and comments on paragraph and sentence structure, clarity, concision, organization, and word choice to ensure your manuscript reads as smoothly as possible.

 Doctoring

 Wish someone would take a stalled project off your hands?
-I’ll work directly on your manuscript to implement substantive revisions and rewrites—so you don’t have to.
-It’s diagnosis and treatment rolled into one for projects in need of decisive, hands-on intervention.
+I’ll work directly on your manuscript to implement substantive revisions and rewrites (so you don’t have to).
+This service is for projects in need of decisive, hands-on intervention.

 Book Proposals